tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/email.md

   //TODO
 }
 ```

+By default, emails are sent from the address `reply.automations@tape-app.com`.
+If your organization has configured its own SMTP server in the organization settings, the email can also be sent from your own email address.
+To do this, specify the `use_organization_smtp_config` flag and the `from` property that contains the sender address.
+Note that your SMTP server must be authorized to send email on behalf of this address for the email to be sent successfully.

+If a POST request with a valid payload is submitted to this endpoint, the email is queued and not sent directly.
+The response to the request only contains information about whether the email passed input validation and was successfully queued, not whether the email was successfully delivered.
+Currently, there is no way to query the delivery status of an email through the API.

+If an email could not be delivered, the job is rescheduled after 10, 100 and 1000 seconds.
+If the email could not be delivered after the 4th attempt, the job is canceled.

 The next example sends an email with subject, and body to `recipient-one@example.com` and `recipient-two@example.com` with the sender address `sender@example.com`.
 The addresses `carbon-copy-one@example.com` and `carbon-copy-two@example.com` recieve a copy of the email.